-It’s best to avoid SEO companies who promise you results in a few weeks unless they can demonstrate that you’re making a critical error that’s easy to fix but will result in a rankings boost.
+It’s best to avoid ecommerce SEO companies who promise you results in a few weeks unless they can demonstrate that you’re making a critical error that’s easy to fix but will result in a rankings boost.

-Most SEO companies promising fast rankings will do something shady to temporarily boost your visibility in the search engines.
+Most SEO agencies promising fast rankings will do something shady to temporarily boost your visibility in the search engines.
 The moment the search engines pick up on this shady behavior, they’ll slap your website with a penalty that will be costly to fix.

 So stay away from people promising fast results.
 Instead, understand that SEO takes time to work and is an investment.
-For some businesses, the investment isn’t worth it.
+For some ecommerce businesses, the investment isn’t worth it.
 The competition is just too fierce.
 So, you’ll need to find another way to drive traffic to your website.

 Why SEO takes times